httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 The absence of an explicit origin for the proxy also rules out the usual defenses against server port misdirection attacks (see {{Section 7.4 of ?RFC9110}}) and creates ambiguity about the use of origin-scoped response header fields (e.g., "Alt-Svc" {{?RFC7838}}, "Strict-Transport-Security" {{?RFC6797}}).

+Classic HTTP CONNECT requests cannot carry in-stream metadata.
+For example, the WRAP_UP capsule {{?I-D.schinazi-httpbis-wrap-up}} cannot be used with Classic HTTP CONNECT.

 ## Overview

 This specification describes an alternative mechanism for proxying TCP in HTTP.
 Like {{?CONNECT-UDP}} and {{?CONNECT-IP}}, the proxy service is identified by a URI Template.
 Proxy interactions reuse standard HTTP components and semantics, avoiding changes to the core HTTP protocol.